 Ketamine Injections for Treatment Resistant Depression

 Depression continues to be a disease that is not completely understood.
 Modern neuroscience has come up with logical and cohesive models, which describe depression as the deficiency or reduced activity of the neurotransmitters Serotonin, Norepinephrine and Dopamine in the brain.
 All FDA-approved medications affect one of or more of the above neurotransmitters.
-All available FDA approved medications take about four to eight weeks to reach their maximum effect.
-About 30 percent of patients continue to suffer from substantial symptoms of Depression despite multiple courses of psychotherapy and medications.

 The art of psychopharmacology is to find the right combination of medications that will optimize the activity of the three aforementioned neurotransmitters for a given patient.
 However, current models of depression do not explain why antidepressants do not work instantly or why antidepressants do not work for all depressed patients.
 To complicate matters further, current research shows that Ketamine, an old anesthetic, works very quickly in relieving the symptoms of severe depression in patients who had no response to medications and/or ECT.
-There are several published trials that show that patients with severe treatment resistant depression improved after just one injection of ketamine.

 How does Ketamine work?